 |Nasal||Candidate should not stammer while speaking|

-IPS Designation and Salary
+IPS Designation with Salary and Facilities

 |Director General of Police/ Commissioner of Police||80,000 INR||-|